The Mickey Mouse Club: 2017 revival: Club Mickey Mouse

 The Mickey Mouse Club was rebooted under the name Club Mickey Mouse with a new set of Mouseketeers in September 2017, and for the first time, the series was made available on Facebook and Instagram, rather than its original half hour to full hour format on television, and is more like a reality show than a variety show, with about 90% of its content being behind the scenes.
-The series is unrelated to a Malaysian TV series of the same name produced around the same time, which bears more resemblance to the structure of previous Mickey Mouse Club productions.
+The series is unrelated to a Malaysian television series of the same name produced around the same time, which bears more resemblance to the structure of previous Mickey Mouse Club productions.

 This incarnation of The Mickey Mouse Club featured eight Mouseketeers who ranged in age from 15 to 18: Regan Aliyah, Jenna Alvarez, Ky Baldwin, Gabe De Guzman, Leanne Tessa Langston, Brianna Mazzola, Sean Oliu, and Will Simmons.
 The Mouseketeers were also joined by the guest star Todrick Hall, who also served as a mentor to the cast during the casting, and Jennifer Chia as the host.

 The series was produced by Disney Digital Network.
 No new episodes or music videos have been produced since 2018, as DDN had undergone financial difficulties and shut down the year after, effectively canceling Club Mickey Mouse.

+Future

+On July 16, 2026, Deadline Hollywood reported that a pilot for a reboot had been ordered by Disney+.

 International revivals

 2015 Korean revival: The Mickey Mouse Club

 A new version of the series debuted on July 23, 2015, on Disney Channel Korea.
 The format of revival included musical performances, games, and skits, as same as the original one in the US.
 The series had two pilot episodes and 10 regular episodes.
 The Mouseketeers consisted of nine members of S.M.
 Entertainment's pre-debut trainees team SM Rookies, consisting of five boys – Mark, Jeno, Haechan, Jaemin, and Jisung – and four girls – Koeun, Hina, Herin, and Lami.

-The series was hosted by Leeteuk of boy band Super Junior.
+The series was hosted by Leeteuk of the K-pop boy band Super Junior.

 The show ended on December 17 the same year.